KenDickey/Cuis-Smalltalk-BabySteps/DragAndDrop.md

 ````

 The "something" which is picked up is a Morph
-which becomes a suborph of the HandMorph.
+which becomes a submorph of the HandMorph.

 ````Smalltalk
 HandMorph>>grabMorph: aMorph